onejgordon/flow-dashboard/README.md

 * `pip install -r local.requirements.txt`
 * `gcloud components update`
 * `cd scripts`
-* `./server.sh`

-Make sure dev_appserver.py is in your path, and run `server.sh` (in scripts/) to start the dev server locally.
+* `./server.sh` (in scripts/) to start the dev server locally.
-Then run `gulp` in another terminal to build JS etc.
+* Run `gulp` in another terminal to build JS etc

-Visit localhost:8080 to run the app, and localhost:8000 to view the local dev server console.
+* Visit localhost:8080 to run the app, and localhost:8000 to view the local dev server console.

 ### Deploy